 - Are likely to have received ≥2 Gy whole body exposure or ≥2 Gy significant partial body exposure

-- Are likely to develop an absolute neutrophil count of 500 cells/mm3)
+- Are likely to have an absolute neutrophil count of 500 cells/mm3 or less

 - Will likely have prolonged periods of significant neutropenia (See diagram).